Gluten-Free Pumpkin Waffles with Banana & Candied Pumpkin Seeds

-3. In another bowl, combine rice milk, lemon juice, maple syrup, pumpkin puree, and vanilla extract.
+3. In another bowl, combine rice milk, lemon juice, maple syrup, pumpkin purée, and vanilla extract.
 Whisk to combine completely, then slowly whisk in dry ingredients.

 5. While the waffles cook, heat a small sauté pan over medium heat.
-Add the teaspoon of olive oil, the pumpkin seeds, and the spices and cook for one minute, or until the seeds are beginning to brown and smell nutty.
+Add the teaspoon of olive oil, the pumpkin seeds, and the spices and cook for 1 minute, or until the seeds are beginning to brown and smell nutty.
 Add the 2 teaspoons maple syrup, turn off the heat, and let the maple syrup bubble in the pan for 30 seconds.
 Remove candied pumpkin seeds to a plate to cool.